 In the Analog era, happy workers did not matter and customers only cared about price

 If you are in the extraction business – getting something like oil or gold or other commodities out of the earth – you don’t need to worry at all about how happy your workers or customers are.
-Customers only care about price and your price can be low if you pay low wages to workers (who are fungible and easily replaced and have no impact on the quality of the product).
+Customers only care about price/quality and your price can be low if you pay low wages to workers (who are fungible and easily replaced and have little impact on the quality of the product).

 That became slightly less true in the manufacturing economy.
 Henry Ford famously wanted workers paid enough so that they could afford his cars.
 Sadly in most cases it is a tragedy of the commons.
 Companies want somebody else to ensure that people have enough money to buy their products, so manufacturing workers are unhappy and, apart from a few people, customers don’t care enough to vote with their wallet against companies that treat workers badly.

 In the services and knowledge economy, the happiness of the worker matters.